10 Best First Aid Kits Tested And Reviewed

 This first aid kit comes with antiseptic wipes, alcohol wipes, butterfly closures, eye pads, tape, nitrile gloves, tweezers, a whistle, splinter probes, tourniquet, CPR mask and more.
 There is plenty of essentials, as well as extra space to add items that are specific to each consumer.

 All the items are stored in a 600D polyester bag that is sturdy, yet light at just 1 pound.
 It is small enough to fit into a glove department, and also comes with straps for portability.
 The bag itself is water-resistant, and the pouches inside have laminate to keep them dry.
 The entire kit is organized and labeled, with a separate zip pouch for prescription medications.

-Even though this first aid kit costs a little bit more than the others on like list at $35, it does include the necessities, and comes in a portable and durable bag.
+Even though this first aid kit costs a little bit more than the others on the list at $35, it does include the necessities and comes in a portable and durable bag.
 The bag itself can be attached to a backpack, making it a great option for hiking and other outdoor activities.

-This is not a kit for taking along with the consumer, except when leaving it in a car or at the office.
+This is not a kit for taking along with you everywhere, except when leaving it in a car or at the office.
 All items are stored in a large duffle bag that is bright orange.
 It has plenty of pockets for organizational purposes.